xinxinw1/deps/README.md

 ## Arguments

 ```
--n, --no-commit     don't add or commit after copying deps
+-n, --latest     use file in HEAD instead of the specified branch, if possible
--c, --use-latest    use file in HEAD instead of the specified branch, if possible
+-c, --commit     add and commit after copying deps
 -d, --output     set output directory
 ```